fvutils/pyvsc/doc/source/coverage.rst

 Specifying Covergroup Options
 -----------------------------
-Py-VSC supports the same set of options that a SystemVerilog covergroup does.
+PyVSC supports the same set of options that a SystemVerilog covergroup does.
 Type options are specified within the __init__ method via the `type_options` attribute.
 Instance options are specified within the __init__ method via the `options` attribute.